The Golden Ratio

 The golden ratio is closely connected to the Fibonacci sequence:

-If we examine ratios between successive Fibonacci numbers we get
+If we examine the ratios between successive Fibonacci numbers, something happens:

 1/1 = 1.000000